The 20 Best Major Depression Doctors in Canada

 Calgary, AB, CA

-Scott Patten practices in Calgary, Canada.
+Scott Patten practices practicing medicine in Calgary, Canada.
 Mr. Patten is rated as a Distinguished expert by MediFind in the treatment of Major Depression.
-His top areas of expertise are Major Depression, Multiple Sclerosis (MS), Epilepsy, and Postpartum Depression.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Major Depression, Multiple Sclerosis (MS), Epilepsy, and Postpartum Depression.

 Distinguished in Major Depression